dautov1989/slotJs/README.md

 3. Controls - buttons /js/buttons.js
 4. Slots - slots actions /js/slots.js

-I made this four objects and separate it in files.
+I made this four objects and separate it in a files.
 It gives me much clear structure of a game

+live sample of a game is <a href="http://zptugrik.github.io/slotJs/">here</a>